qooxdoo/qooxdoo/documentation/manual/source/pages/widget/canvas.rst

 * fires a ``redraw`` event whenever the dimensions of the canvas element has changed or the canvas element needs an update
 * update method for the canvas element
 * width and height of the canvas element as properties
-* support for synronized widht and height coordinates
+* support for synchronized width and height coordinates

 .. _pages/widget/canvas#description: